NoSQL databases have capabilities that traditional relational databases do not. They are especially useful for handling big data.

 To store large volumes of data that might have little to no structure.

-NoSQL databases do not limit the types of data that you can store together.
-NoSQL databases also enable you to add new data types as your needs change.
+NoSQL databases do not limit the types of data that you can store together, and they enable you to add new data types as your needs change.
 With document-oriented databases, you can store data in one place without having to define the data type in advance.

 To make the most of cloud computing and storage.